Saimun-Rahman-Sunny/Lavika-Trends-Sales-Analysis/README.md

 ## Key Insights & Recommendations

-Based on the analysis, here are some key findings:
+Based on the analysis, here are the key findings from the data:

-- **Peak Sales Months**: *(Look at your chart.
-Which months had the highest sales?
-Write that here.)* The store should plan for higher inventory during these months and run targeted promotions.
+- **Peak Sales Month**: The month of **March** generated the highest sales revenue.
+The business should plan for higher inventory and targeted marketing campaigns during this peak period.

-- **Gender-based Marketing**: *(Look at your data.
-Do men or women spend more?)* Marketing campaigns can be tailored to the dominant purchasing gender.
+- **Gender Demographics**: **Men** are slightly higher-spending customers than women.
+Marketing efforts could include campaigns targeted specifically towards the male demographic.

+- **Primary Customer Age Group**: The **"Adult"** age group (31-50 years) is the most valuable customer segment, contributing the most to sales.
+Marketing content and product selection should be tailored to this group's preferences.

-- **Top Performing States**: *(Which states generated the most revenue?)* Marketing efforts and budget should be concentrated on these top-performing states to maximize return on investment.
+- **Top Performing States**: The top three states by sales are **Maharashtra, Karnataka, and Uttar Pradesh**.
+The company should focus marketing spend and logistical resources in these key regions to maximize ROI.

-- **Most Effective Channel**: *(Which channel like Amazon or Myntra had the most sales?)* The store should focus its marketing budget and efforts on the best-performing sales channels.
+- **Sales Channel Performance**: All sales channels (Amazon, Myntra, Flipkart, Ajio) perform at a similar level, with **Amazon** having a slight edge.
+This indicates a well-balanced distribution strategy.

+- **Operational Improvement Area**: The data shows a high number of **Cancelled** orders, which is nearly equal to the number of Delivered orders.
+The business should investigate the reasons for cancellation (e.g., payment issues, stock problems, long delivery times) to improve operational efficiency and customer satisfaction.

 ---